alexandermishin13/tm1637-kmod/README.md

 ## To do

-* Add optional default parameters for a brightness and a mode to fdt-overlays;
 * Check if I could make a `\n` at the end in string mode optional.

 ## Status